VincentGurgul/transformers/4_Machine_Translation/README.md

 Then, language evaluation metrics are introduced and previous machine translation model architectures are presented, that will be used as a benchmark for the Transformer.
 Those include LSTM networks, CNNs and GLUs.

 Finally, five different Transformer-based python libraries for machine translation will be evaluated and compared.
-The results of the empirical analysis and the advantages and disadvantages of each python package are presented and then possible future improvements of machine translation are discussed.
+The results of the empirical analysis and the advantages and disadvantages of each python package are presented.
+Then, possible future improvements of machine translation are discussed.

 For a general introduction into the Transformer network and its architecture see our notebook 'Transformer_Introduction.ipynb', which you'll also find on our [Github](https://github.com/VincentGurgul/transformers).